astropy/asdf-astropy/docs/asdf-astropy/schemas.rst

 FITS
 ----

-The following schemas are associated with ``astropy`` types from the :ref:`astropy-io-fits` submodule:
+The following schemas are associated with **astropy** objects from the :ref:`astropy-io-fits` submodule:

 fits/fits-1.0.0